 Interior designers often refer to powder rooms as little jewel boxes, treating them with bold design elements.
 But why not also take a design risk in full baths?
 After all, most are used daily and they should be fabulous too!
-Covering the floor, walls and ceiling with Tiffany blue glass mosaic tile makes this bathroom sparkle as light spills in through the tiny, high placed shower window niche.
-As Mae West said, too much of a good thing is wonderful.
-An antique painted dresser was repurposed as a vanity, fitted with a drop-in sink and wall mount faucet.
-A rectangular pivot mirror tilts for that perfect viewing angle and is in keeping with the simpleness of the space.
-The hand-polished chrome is repeated in the train rack for towels, with personalized monogram, of course.
-An Italian hotel shower curtain has a double row of satin stitch embroidery, repeating the vivid turquoise blue color that has become synonymous with that little blue box.
+In a Tiffany blue bathroom the the floor, walls and ceiling are all covered by with turquoise blue glass mosaic tiles.
+The bath sparkles as light spills in through the tiny, high placed shower window niche.
+To paraphrase the late Mae West, “too much of a good thing is wonderful.”
+An antique painted dresser was repurposed as a vanity, fitted with a drop-in sink and wall mounted faucet.
+A rectangular pivot mirror tilts for that perfect viewing angle and is in keeping with the simplicity of the space.
+The hand-polished chrome is repeated in the train rack for towels, which are personalized by monograms, of course.
+An Italian hotel-style shower curtain has a double row of satin-stitch contrast embroidery that repeats the turquoise blue color that is synonymous with that little blue gift box.

 Copy and paste link to quick-share this post: http://bit.ly/12sebxf